 In-line with all SOS modules, there will be a variety of learning material made available to the students for private study.
 Much of the time will be devoted to preparing specific assignments.
-General learning about the subject area would typically facilitated by lecture slides, recordings, and the TALIS reading list.
-Other web links may also be posted where opportune and relevant.
+General learning about the subject area would typically facilitated by listening to condensed lectures and following up studying signposted material including papers, videos, and recordings.

 - Literacy - Proficiency in reading and writing through a variety of media